 Trihalomethanes, or THMs, are byproducts of the process used to disinfect water during the treatment process.
 They are formed when natural organic material, such as the decaying vegetation commonly found in lakes and reservoirs, reacts with chlorine used to treat the water.

 Yes.
-THMs are found in all chlorinated drinking water.
+THMs are found to varying degrees in all chlorinated drinking water.
 They form when chlorine reacts with naturally-occurring organic matter in water.
-Chlorine is necessary for disinfection and required by regulations to protect public water supplies.
-It has been used to disinfect water for almost a century due to its effectiveness at killing bacteria and viruses in water, reducing the incidence of intestinal illness and other health problems caused by waterborne germs.
+Chlorine is necessary for disinfection and required by regulations to protect public health.
+It has been used to disinfect water for almost a century due to its effectiveness at killing bacteria and viruses in water, reducing the incidence of intestinal illness and other health problems caused by waterborne pathogens.